 After the lengthy wait and patience, you finally have your beard all long and thin as you always wanted.
 You can now proudly walk into your office feeling a ‘man enough’.
 However, it doesn’t end there; you need to keep your beard neat and attractive.
 Naturally, beards can grow uncontrollably and out of bounds, going out of shape and style.
 Untamed beard may overturn the beauty of your facial hair making it the center of unwanted attention.
 For this reason, you need to know the when, where and how to trim a beard and moustache to maintain the right length and shape.
 It could even get trickier if you have a mustache.
 Especially with some classic mustache styles like a handlebar mustache.
 You should also know how to trim and style a handlebar mustache.

 Beard and moustache trimming and shaping should not be done just for the sake.
 You need the right tools and skills to avoid messing up with your attractive hair.
 However, if you have already messed up with your moustache or beard, there is no need to worry as the hairs will grow back with time.
 There are a variety of tools you can use for the task, but to achieve the best results, you need to acquire the basic techniques of maintaining a neat and a balanced beard and moustache.

 Using the Right Tools

-To trim your beard and moustache like a professional groomer, it is important to equip yourself with quality professional trimming tools.
+To trim your beard and moustache like a professional groomer, it is important to equip yourself with quality professional trimming tools with the latest technology.
 The most basic beard grooming tools include:

 - A beard comb or brush–To straighten the hair strands making the actual length of beard visible as well as detangling the strands for accurate trimming.

 - Professional clippers–To enable an even length trimming.
 Professional clippers come with guiding comb attachment allowing you to set your length of choice.